Savia

 Her Soaring Beast Knight skill likely is similar to Wandering Lana's skill in that the buff is relatively minor at just a few points, and only considers the weapon slot and the chest armor slot.

-Her Discipline skill is also pretty weak - while Evasion is a solid defensive stat, not having any extra offensive boost is less than ideal.
+Her Discipline skill is a decent defensive boost, but not having any extra offensive boost is less than ideal.

 Duplicate Usage